chapel-lang/chapel/doc/rst/language/spec/classes.rst

 declarations.

 If a class type's memory management strategy is unspecified, it will be generic.
-To be clear, instances of classes default to ``owned`` memory management when the strategy is left unspecified; however, a class type (e.g., as a type specifier on a formal argument) does not have a default strategy
+(This is not the case for instances of classes.
+When a new class instance is created with an unspecified memory management strategy it will default to ``owned``.)

 Variables of class type cannot store ``nil`` unless the class type is nilable (:ref:`Nilable_Classes`).